Disentangling Latent Shifts of In-Context Learning with Weak Supervision: Conclusion

 \section{Conclusion}

-We tackled the challenges of stability and long-context handling that arise when processing multiple demonstrations in ICL within LLMs.
-To address these issues, we introduced \sticl (Self-Training ICL), a method that disentangles the latent shifts induced by demonstrations from those of the query, leveraging a teacher-student framework. \sticl encodes these latent shifts into an adapter module, enabling the student model to handle queries without requiring demonstrations in the input.
-Moreover, \sticl allows efficient handling of large demonstration sets by chunking them into manageable subsets, each processed through separate adapter modules.
+To tackle the challenges of stability and long-context handling that arise when processing multiple demonstrations in ICL within LLMs, we introduced \methodname{}, a method that disentangles the latent shifts induced by demonstrations from those of the query, leveraging a teacher--student framework. \methodname{} encodes these latent shifts into an adapter module, enabling the student model to handle queries without requiring demonstrations in the input.
+Moreover, \methodname{} allows efficient handling of large demonstration sets by chunking them into manageable subsets, each processed through separate adapter modules.
 This not only reduces the instability caused by demonstration selection and ordering but also alleviates the context window limitations inherent in transformer-based models.
-We demonstrated that \sticl exhibits weak-to-strong generalization by refining pseudo-labels through progressive corrections, expanding from local consistency to a more comprehensive coverage across the representation space.
-Our empirical evaluation of \sticl showed that it consistently outperforms traditional ICL methods, significantly improving generalization and stability across diverse datasets.
-These findings underscore the effectiveness of self-training as a promising strategy for improving ICL performance.
+Additionally, we demonstrated that \methodname{} exhibits weak-to-strong generalization by refining pseudo-labels through progressive corrections, expanding from local consistency to a more comprehensive coverage across the representation space.
+Our empirical evaluation confirms these advantages, showing that \methodname{} consistently outperforms traditional ICL methods, significantly improving generalization and stability across diverse natural language understanding datasets.
+Ultimately, by treating ICL as weak supervision, \methodname{} enables parametric generalization that can flexibly incorporate contextual adaptation, turning transient in-context behaviors into persistent, reusable parameters and providing a scalable and modular foundation for stable task adaptation in LLMs.